 - You’re planning a campaign.

 Whether it’s an ad campaign or a b2b drip email campaign, you need to be particular about your messages being sent to the right recipients.
 If your email doesn’t hit the spot, it goes into a bin or even a spam folder.
+Which means you lose the opportunity to turn recipients into business leads.

 - You’re expanding your services.